openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Error Description**

-Operation on a task in an unsupported state.
+Attempting to perform an operation on an unsupported task state.

 **Possible Causes**

-1. Starting a deleted task;
+1. Starting a deleted task.
-2. Starting a non-initialized task;
+2. Starting a non-initialized task.
-3. Pausing a non-running task;
+3. Pausing a task that is not in execution.
-4. Resuming a non-paused task;
+4. Resuming a task that is not paused.
-5. Stopping a non-running task.
+5. Stopping a task that is not in execution.

 **Resolution Steps**

-1. Query the task state;
+1. Query the task state.
 2. Perform operations supported by the current task state.